emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     Non-virtual-memory arena classes (for example, a :term:`client arena`) do not have spare committed memory.
-For these arenas, this function functions sets a value but has no other effect.
+For these arenas, this function sets a value but has no other effect.

     Initially the spare commit limit is a configuration-dependent value.
 The value of the limit can be retrieved by the function